Trump urges Democrats to fund border wall after mass shooting in France

 Breaking News Emails

-President Donald Trump on Wednesday referenced the latest mass shooting in France, which French officials have labeled a terror attack, as he urged Democrats to give him the funding he wants for his wall on the U.S. southern border.
+President Donald Trump on Wednesday referred to the latest mass shooting in France, which French officials have labeled a terror attack, in urging Democrats to give him the funding he wants for his wall on the U.S. southern border.

 "Another very bad terror attack in France.
 We are going to strengthen our borders even more," the president said in a tweet, before appealing to House Speaker-designate Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y.
 "Chuck and Nancy must give us the votes to get additional Border Security!"